USB-C vs. Lightning: Understanding the Differences

 USB-C vs. Lightning: The Key Differences

 The main difference between the USB-C and lightning formats is the list of devices each supports.
 Lightning cables are only meant to work with Apple devices, whereas USB-C connectors have a universal utility.
 You can charge your Android phone, video game controllers, laptops, tablets, and more with a single USB-C cord.
 It is worth noting that you can purchase converters that make Lightning connections compatible with USB-C and vice versa.
+There are also dual type-c and lightning USB flash drives that can connect to either port.

 The other main difference lies in charging and data transfer speeds.
 When it comes to data, Lightning cords manage a transfer rate of 480 Mbps, which falls in line with the USB 2.0 standard.
 USB-C cords transfer data at a rate of 640 Mbps, which meets the USB 3.0 standard.
 As for charging, Lightning cables support 20W of output.
 That is enough to provide half a charge to an iPhone in as little as 30 minutes.
 USB-C connections support up to 240W of output, depending on the fast-charging threshold of the device in question.
 USB-C will regulate the amount of power to match the connected devices.